Environmental Mineralogy and Biogeochemistry Labs

 Description

-The Environmental Mineralogy Labs is an integrated laboratory suite designed for studying the formation of nature-inspired and synthetic mineral phases, and their interactions with nutrients and contaminants.
+The Environmental Mineralogy and Biogeochemistry Labs are an integrated laboratory suite designed for studying the formation of nature-inspired and synthetic mineral phases, and their interactions with nutrients and contaminants.
 This facility is therefore well-equipped for the synthesis of various minerals (e.g., silicates, (oxyhydr)oxides, sulfides, sulfates, carbonates, phosphates) and their characterization using a wide-range spectroscopic and scattering techniques.
-The Environmental Mineralogy Labs are a laboratory complex and consist of several sub-modules.
+The Environmental Mineralogy and Biogeochemistry Labs are a laboratory complex and consist of several sub-modules.
 For more details, please see the individual websites.

 Laboratories